colinHuang314/AlphaZero-Style-Go-Bot/README.md

 **Test your model with the Interactive UI!**

-*There is an example output at the bottom*
+*There is an example output for the training loop at the bottom of the training loop Python file*

 </details>